johngibb/business-ideas/README.md

 A simple RSS reader website that adds the ability to comment on posts.
 Like HackerNews, but curated to only blogs you've explicitly decided to follow.

+## RSS as Podcasts

+A way to follow blogs and receive them as audiobooks.
+RSS + Text to Speech.